 5. Use Line Patterns to lead your viewers

 It’s time to get a bit more creative with your skills in making your backgrounds pop!
 One unique way of doing this is by using patterned lines in the background of your subject to lead the viewer’s eyes to the center of attention.
 These lines could be anything from windows, outlines on buildings, or designs and shapes on the horizon.
 Just ensure that these lines do not cross out your main subject otherwise they become a distracting element in the background.

 Remember how we previously discussed the bokeh effect?
 Well, you can use this effect whenever you feel your background is too unmanageable in terms of your subject.
 You can use bokeh in your background by ensuring two factors are in place.
 First, use a wide enough aperture or F stop between f1.8 to f/2.8.
 Second, ensure that your subject has enough distance from your background.
 The more the merrier!
 You can enhance the bokeh effect in your background through the use of bright lights.
 Also, if you click it in a busy background then it will help as well.

 Features of PixCut

 - Automatic Selection.

 - Stunning picture quality.

 Whatever the purpose, pay attention to the background of your pictures and the results will be rewarding.
-You can use unique techniques like the one’s mentioned in this article or free online photo background changer like Wondershare PixCut.
-Either ways, the background of your image should be one that is complimentary to the composition you are trying achieve.
+You can use unique techniques like the ones mentioned in this article or free online photo background changers like Wondershare PixCut.
+Either way, the background of your image should be one that is complementary to the composition you are trying to achieve.